Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “I’m a lot stronger than I used to be,” Jooyun snarled in his ear, “And *I* can learn things too, Sky-Thinker.”
 He wrapped his arm tightly around Vemik’s throat, locked it in place with his other arm, heaved.
 Vemik’s eyes went fuzzy and his head started to feel all spinny.
 “C’mon, tap out!”

 In desperation, Vemik got a foot around one of Jooyun’s calves and *squeezed* as hard as he could.
-Jooyun groaned, then somehow…Vemik wasn’t sure what happened, but suddenly he was bent painfully backwards facing straight up and unable to grab anything, or even breathe properly---Jooyun’s legs were crushed around Vemik’s stomach which would have made breathing difficult even *without* the arm around his throat.
+Jooyun groaned, then somehow…Vemik wasn’t sure what happened, but suddenly he was bent painfully backwards facing straight up and unable to grab anything, or even breathe properly - Jooyun’s legs were crushed around Vemik’s stomach which would have made breathing difficult even *without* the arm around his throat.

 Jooyun grunted and squeezed them tighter.
 Suddenly, those long sky-person legs didn’t seem so delicate any more.
-There was an astonishing strength hidden in them now that Jooyun had hooked his ankles together---Even though Jooyun couldn’t grab his own ankles with his feet like the People could, Vemik couldn’t unhook them no matter how he squirmed.
+There was an astonishing strength hidden in them now that Jooyun had hooked his ankles together - Even though Jooyun couldn’t grab his own ankles with his feet like the People could, Vemik couldn’t unhook them no matter how he squirmed.

 Vemik would *have* to learn that trick later, but right now he wheezed the biggest gulp of air he could get and tried to wrap his tail around Jooyun’s waist.
 His tail was strong enough to swing from a branch by, and whenever they’d wrestled before he’d found it easy enough to crush the wind out of the Sky-Hunter’s body with that trick...But *this* time was different.